sjbylo/example-bash-operator/README.md

 test/test.sh myapp1
 ```

-This command can be used to clean up any background processes that might get left behind after the Operator is interrupted with Ctrl-C:
+A cleanup script can be used to remove any background processes that might get left behind after the Operator is stopped:

 ```
 test/cleanup.sh